-

 Private Company

-As stipulated under Thai private company law, the transferor and transferee are obligated to execute a share transfer instrument, which must be certified by at least one witness for each transferor and transferee.
+As stipulated under the CCC, the transferor and transferee are obligated to execute a share transfer instrument, which must be certified by at least one witness for each transferor and transferee.

-For the transfer of shares with a share certificate (scrip), a transfer of shares becomes valid upon the endorsement of the original share certificate by the transferor and transferee, with an indication of the name of the transferee, and upon the delivery of the share certificate to the transferee.
+For the transfer of shares with a physical share certificate (scrip), a transfer of shares becomes valid upon the endorsement of the original share certificate by both the transferor and transferee, with an indication of the name of the transferee, and upon the delivery of the share certificate to the transferee.
+The transfer of shares becomes effective against third parties after the company registers the said transfer in its share register.

 For the transfer of securities in a scripless system, a securities holder wishing to transfer securities deposited with a depository participant can do so by contacting the participant directly.

-According to the Revenue Code, stamp duty for the transfer of listed securities, for which Thailand Securities Depository Co., Ltd. (TSD) is the registrar, and capital gains taxes resulting from trading by natural person investors on the SET are exempted.
+According to the Revenue Code of Thailand, stamp duty for the transfer of listed securities, for which Thailand Securities Depository Co., Ltd. is the registrar, and capital gains taxes resulting from trading by natural person investors on the SET are exempted.

 -